-And sometimes, rather than contemplating and analyzing everything, it’s just better to stop everything, turn off your computer, pack a bag and get in the car and drive to the mountains, and know that whatever answers or space you need are waiting for you there.
+And sometimes, rather than contemplating and analyzing everything, it’s just better to stop.
+Turn off your computer, pack a bag, get in the car and drive to the mountains, knowing that whatever answers or space you need are waiting for you there.

 “In every walk with Nature one receives far more than he seeks.” ~ John Muir